Here’s how content automation recreates old work so it stays relevant to both customers and search engines.

-Using AI to Update Your Content
+Using AI for Your Content Automation

 The latest advances in artificial intelligence (AI), such as natural language processing (NLP), have made it possible for content to be ‘read’ by automated systems.
 These same systems can be trained to identify elements of the text that require updating and implement the changes without disrupting the written quality of the text.